 Driving Customer Engagement:

 - KAYAK: It is an online flight booking portal.
 When a user downloads the app, he can set up price notifications for a particular flight ticket.
 So, whenever the price of that flight ticket drops, the user gets a notification from the app.
-It is basically seen as a form of “flash sales” or “breaking news” that the user is more than happy to receive!
+It is seen as a form of “flash sales” or “breaking news” that the user is more than happy to receive!

-- NETFLIX: It is an online video streaming service where users can select and view their favourite shows.
+- NETFLIX: It is an online video streaming service where users can select and view their favorite shows.
 When a user downloads its app, she receives messages about the shows that she has been watching.
 For example, if a new season of her favorite show is available, the app will send out a notification inviting her to the show!
 It is an excellent example of how personalization works through app notifications.